QPCrummer/C2ME-fabric/README.md

 <h3>A Fabric mod designed to improve the chunk performance of Minecraft.</h3>
 </div>

+## The everything branch
+The "everything" branch combines Flowsched, Threaded Starlight, and ZSTD all into one build.
+Here be dragons!
+This is not heavily tested and should probably not be used in production!

 ## So what is C2ME?
 C^2M-Engine, or C2ME for short, is a Fabric mod designed to improve the performance of chunk generation, I/O, and loading.
 This is done by taking advantage of multiple CPU cores in parallel.
 For the best performance it is recommended to use C2ME with [Lithium](https://github.com/CaffeineMC/lithium-fabric) and [Starlight](https://github.com/Spottedleaf/Starlight).